freesam77/portfolio-next/README.md

 ## 🚀 Deployment

 This site lives on Netlify, with automatic deployments from the main branch.
 Netlify Dev helps me test everything locally before it goes live.

+## 📝 Notes

+- The `Loading` component in `src/app/components/Loading.tsx` is currently unused, but is kept for future use because I like the style.
+You can use it for client-side loading states or future interactive features.